 With an ageing population, the Older Drivers Task Force believes it vital to take steps to give older drivers the support and confidence they need to ensure they retain their independence, while dismantling the stigma wrongly attached to elderly motorists

-To read more on this, Click here
+To read more on 2016 report, Click here

-To see the full report, Click Here
+To see the full report from 2016, Click Here

 The Older Drivers Task Force continue to meet yearly to help address emerging issues and continue to help and support the Older Driver